This information pertains to the SCC3-e1 kit (current production version).

 These modifications should be performed by someone with a fair level of electronics skills, they involve tracing signals on a circuit board, detailed soldering work and mechanical work.
 The high currents involved in this project can cause risk of burns and fire hazards.
 Protective over-current devices (switches and fuses or circuit breakers) should always be used on the PV and battery wiring.

 If you build this modification for 40 amps, R24 should be 10K and R25 should be 4.7K.
 If you build this modification for 80 amps, R24 should be 4.7K and R25 should be 2.2K.
+It may be easier to parallel other resistors on top of R24 and R25 to achieve the desired resistance, removing soldered parts from a circuit board can be difficult.
+The parallel resistance values don't have to be exact.

 When running the modified SCC3 at higher currents, it is important to mount the SCC3 thermistor in thermal contact with the battery.
 This wiring is is visible in the photo as a red/black twisted pair.
 A 2 pin connector and matching header were used to allow easy removal of the thermistor wires.